guibar/gbloink/README.md

 The aim was to practice my typescript skills on something concrete and play a bit.

+Just run tsc at the root of the project and load index.html in a browser.

 ## Done
 - Converted to typescript
 - Put balls on one canvas and blocks on a different one